tail-call/kbb/README.md

  - [ ] Save level immediately on game exit
  - [ ] Game is an editable image
  - [ ] Event system
+ - [ ] Random terrain generation in a selected area
  - [ ] Lua console in focus mode
  - [ ] Timer type
  - [ ] Game is a GuyDelegate